Lia Marie Johnson: Career

 Johnson's YouTube account was created in 2007, with videos uploaded by her mother which featured her performances at talent shows, and church recitals.
 After two years, Johnson began to control the output of the channel, creating content that has come to include personal commentary, sketch comedy, and musical performances.
+Between 2009 and 2011, Johnson released music as part of the girl group Pink Army.

 In 2010, Johnson began to work with the Fine Brothers as a recurring guest on their Kids React series.
 This exposure increased the traffic to her own channel and became an early source of her online fame.
 In the aftermath of the initial series episodes, she was surprised by the phenomenon of strangers knowing her and approaching her as fans, and remarked "I think Kids React was my very first viral video, 'cus everyone knew my name after that."

 In 2011, Johnson was added to the recurring cast of the spin-off series Teens React, and in 2014 was moved again to the newly established YouTubers React, which featured herself and various well known YouTube personalities.
 In 2014, Johnson appeared at the Nickelodeon Kids' Choice Awards, and starred in Terry the Tomboy, a spin-off film based on the eponymous character she portrays on the Nickelodeon sketch comedy series, AwesomenessTV.
+She was profiled by Adweek in 2014 as one of the "biggest young stars on YouTube".

 In 2015, she covered the single "Latch" by Disclosure, singing with Alejandro Luis Manzano of Boyce Avenue, and released it on YouTube.
 The song was originally performed by singer Sam Smith.
 Johnson has also been featured on the covers of Adweek and BYou Magazine.
 On January 9, 2015, Johnson released her first single, "Moment Like You", along with a music video which can be found on her YouTube channel.
 She appeared in the music video for Post Malone's single "Go Flex", which was released on April 28, 2016.